blnkfinance/blnk/README.md

 ### Quick Example:

-Let's say you're connecting Blnk to different payment processors like Bloc and Stripe.
+Let's say you're Connecting Blnk to different payment processors like Bloc and Stripe.
 Each sends transaction details differently.

 Instead of tweaking Blnk for each system, you use **Mappers**.
 For a `transaction.new` event from Bloc with fields like `data.amount` and `data.reference`, a mapper translates this into Blnk's language.